 "Tests confirm that Mr. Brannon does have the Blodgett virus," she whispered, "but the methods that Dr. Wilder explained to you earlier should get him back on his feet.
 He should fully recover, but since he's been sick without proper treatment as long as he has, it will take time."
 She handed Merlin several squares of paper.
-"Here are the prescriptions the doctor has recommended for your friend.
+"Here are the prescriptions the doctor has recommended for your friend, as well as the recommended regimen.
 So long as he takes them as directed, you should have him back on your bridge within a week."

 "Thank you," the wolf replied, pocketing the prescriptions.
 "I am glad we found the proper place to bring him to for his illness.
 We were getting very worried."

 The feline smiled and nodded.
 "Helping people is why we are here," she said.
 "I am sorry that your nurse didn't have the necessary experience to treat Mr. Brannon.
 I wish you luck finding a replacement."

 "Yes, I'm working on that," Merlin replied.

 The woman handed him two sheets of paper, one yellow and the other pink.
 "If you will give these to the receptionist at the front desk, he will finalize your bill and get your friend checked out.
 Do you have any other questions?"